winstencoellins/oop-and-intro-to-data-structure/Week2/README.md

 - If the mobs still has HP remaining, you would want to return `[mobsName] still has [HP] remaining.`
 - If the attack needed for a certain character to kill the mobs is lower than n, return `[characterName] needs [x] times of total normal attack damage to kill [mobsName]` you will need `Math.ceil()` to help you round up the `[x]`.
 You need to figure out how to calculate the `[x]` yourselves.
 - If the attack needed for a certain character to kill the mobs is equal to n, return `[characterName] sucessfully killed [mobsName] with [n] times of total normal attack.`

+After finishing everything.
+This part is the most interesting part.
+You will download the `Main.java`, `genshinStats.csv`, and `GenshinEnemies.csv` files provided for you to your working folder.
+You need to change the two `FILE_NAME` String variables into your `local path directory` in order to use the csv files provided for you.
+Try to troubleshoot any error in your code on your own first.
+If everything goes smoothly, you could now use our data and play around with it in our main method in `Main.java`.